 Towards the end of senior year Anita had come back into the picture as a friend mostly.
 I told her I needed a job in LA while I pulled myself together.
 Her father knew the head of hiring at Universal Studios and connected me.
 I said I would do anything.
 I guess they took me at my word, because they put me in tours.
 (Not on the studio lot)

 Universal had pioneered this idea of taking tourists around the studio.
 In the beginning it had been kind of real, but as more tourists showed up the folks making films and TV complained, so they set aside an area of the lot that was just for tours.
 Tourists would occasionally see a movie star, but most of it was fake.

 They eventually put me in the camera shop of the Tour Plaza, a fake street full of souvenir shops at the end of the tour.
-The camera shop sold film (remember there was still film in those days) and occasionally offered tourists help with their cameras.
+The camera shop sold film (remember there were still film cameras in those days) and occasionally offered tourists help with their cameras.
 Not knowing much about cameras I faked it.

-My favorite moment was when a family came in with a 35mm camera they had borrowed for their vacation and asked me to unload it.
+My most terrifying moment was when a family came in with a 35mm camera they had borrowed for their vacation and asked me to unload it.
 I would put in a black bag, pop the back and roll the film into the canister.
 More than once as I popped the back I felt the film shoot out of the camera into the bag.
-They had obviously loaded it wrong and I stood there with my hands in the bag trying to figure out a way to tell them they had no pictures from their trip.
+They had obviously loaded it wrong.
+I stood there with my hands in the bag trying to figure out a way to tell them they had no pictures from their trip.